Blueberries are touted as “superfoods” is there some truth to this or is this merely a marketing hype?

 Blueberries can be consumed fresh or frozen.
 They can also be dried and added to different recipes, i.e, baking food items, desserts etc. They can also be processed to produce beverages

 Let’s find out in more details why this fruit is gaining so much popularity.

-What to know about blueberries
+What You Need to know about blueberries

 It can be sweet or tart in taste, tart because it was harvested too soon before it fully ripens.
 Blueberries are from a family of genus vaccinium along with cranberries, bilberries and the like and are found in their peak in summer because that’s when they are harvested.

-The leaves of blueberries can be processed to produce tea and can also be used for medicinal purpose like for instance dietary supplements and so forth.
+According to research the leaves of blueberries can be processed to produce tea and can also be used for medicinal purpose like for instance dietary supplements and so forth.

 Blueberries are versatile and very tasty and can be incorporated in different dishes, including your cereals, desserts, salads and confectionery food items.